HI Content of Group Galaxies from the FAST All Sky HI Survey: Summary

 \section{Summary}

 In this work, we investigated the H\,{\sc i} content of group galaxies using FASHI data and the SDSS DR$7$ catalog.
 Our sample contains $230$ group galaxies from \citet{Yang07}, including $154$ H\,{\sc i} detections.
 Of these, $69$ are central galaxies ($55$ detections) and $161$ are satellites ($99$ detections).
-For comparison, we constructed a control sample of $230$ isolated galaxies, matched in stellar mass and color to the group galaxies.
+For comparison, we constructed a control sample of $230$ isolated galaxies ($140$ detections), matched in stellar mass and color to the group galaxies.
 We use the control sample to establish a scaling relation between H\,{\sc i} gas fraction and optical properties.
 We then applied the relation to predict the H\,{\sc i} content of the group galaxies.
+We calculated $\Delta f_{\mathrm{HI}}$ using Equation \ref{equ:def_h1}.
+Galaxies with $\Delta f_{\mathrm{HI}}$ lower than those of the control galaxies are considered H\,{\sc i} deficient.
 The main conclusions of this study are summarized below: \\